 Within its present membership, the Royal Society of Portrait Painters contains a broad collection of stylistic and intellectual approaches that continue to make a significant contribution to the ongoing tradition of portraiture in Britain today.

-President: Robin-Lee Hall PRP
+President: Richard Foster PRP

-Vice President: Simon Davies VPRP
+Vice President: Simon Davis VPRP